Garden Netting: The Ultimate Protection for Your Plants

 Shields Plants from Insects

-Certain varieties of garden netting also serve as a support structure for climbing plants such as peas, beans, and cucumbers.
-It offers vertical support, enhancing airflow and allowing more sunlight to reach your plants.
+Some garden netting doubles as a support system for climbing plants like peas, beans, and cucumbers.
+It gives them something to grow up, which improves air circulation and lets more sunlight reach your plants.

-Heavy rain, strong winds, or hail can severely damage tender plants.
-It acts as a shield that reduces the direct impact of harsh weather conditions on your plants.
+Heavy rain, strong winds, or hail can wreck tender plants in minutes.
+Netting acts like a shield that softens the blow of harsh weather conditions.

 Promotes Higher Yields